David-Simonetti-ND/Stock-Market-Simulator/README.md

 Because the broker is looking for 2 replicators, it is looking for replicators with names 0 and 1, which are started on student11 and student12 respectively.

+#### Multiple Clients

-One could also increase the number of clients connected by going to Stock-Market-Simulator/src and running `python3 StartManyClientsCondor.py stock 10 ../../tests/test_hft.py` This will create 10 clients running the hft trading program.
+For any of the configurations above, one could also increase the number of clients connected by running `python3 StartManyClients.py stock 10 ../../tests/test_hft.py` This will create 10 clients running the hft trading program.
 One can vary the number of clients specified here in order to see the varying effects.

 Once the system is up and running, any part of it can crash and it will recover successfully.